kunal-kushwaha/DSA-Bootcamp-Java/assignments/functions.md

 10. Write a function to find if a number if palindrome or not.
 Take number as parameter.

 11. Convert the programs in [flow of program](flow-of-program.md), [conditionals & loops](conditionals-loops.md), [first java](first-java.md) assignemts into functions.

+12. Write a function to check if a given triplet is a pythogorian triplet or not.
+(A pythogorian triplet is when the sum of the square of two number is equal to the square of the third number).

+13. Write a function that returns all prime numbers between two given numbers.

+14. Write a function that returns the sum of first n natural numbers.